jjlg90/Real-Bread/README.md

 * As a Returning Visitor, I'd like to check bakery's activity on social media.

 ### Frequent user
-* As a Frequent User, I want to check new products and features.
+* As a Frequent User, I want to check new features.
 * As a Frequent User, I want to be able to propose recipes and products.